 DON’T Allow the Vendor to Assume

-Working on assumptions tend to deliver sub-standard outputs.
-So, share information, provide feedbacks, give suggestion about the kind of modifications required.
+Working on assumptions tends to deliver sub-standard outputs.
+So, share information, provide feedback, give suggestions about the kind of modifications required.
 Don’t just leave it to the vendor’s imagination.

 DON’T Judge it by the Cover

 Vendors usually have eye-catching portfolios and a long list of awards.
 But all that glitters isn’t Gold.
 So, do thorough research before getting started with eLearning outsourcing.